 Fantasy Football is by far the most common fantasy sport for cash in the US.
 In 2014, it was reported that over 33 million people play fantasy football, and 20% of these players are women.
 These statistics have likely increased since then.

-The fact of the matter is state gambling laws are extremely complex and ever-changing.
-Despite this, the massive fan base that online fantasy sports for money has, and the massive revenue that they generate annually almost guarantees that DFS will continue to thrive in the Unites States.
+State gambling laws are extremely complex and ever-changing.
+Despite this, the massive fan base that online fantasy sports for money has, and the massive revenue that they generate annually almost guarantees that DFS will continue to thrive in the United States.